IFIA Memorial Medal

 The Árpád Bogsch Memory Medal was founded by the International Federation of Inventors Association (IFIA) in 2010 to award the invention and innovation supporters who are active in the spirit of Árpád Bogsch.

-The winners are possible two persons per country proposing by the IFIA ExCo or IFIA member to the IFIA President.
+The winners are possibly two persons per country proposed by the IFIA ExCo or IFIA member to the IFIA President.